hrishi-mane/RetrofitApp/README.md

-## A REST app that consumes and displays the data from the Remote Api
+## An android application that displays the data from the Remote REST Api using Retrofit

 ## The app is implemented using:
 1. Kotlin language